johnelf/RateLimiter/README.md

-# TrafficControl Demo
+# RateLimiter

-Traffic volume control for microservice.
+RateLimiter for microservice.

 There are multiple algorithm to manage high volume of coming traffic for microservice.